mjoras/sadcdn/draft-joras-sadcdn.md

 --- abstract

-There is increasing need for application endpoints to communicate with devices in the network and secure that information from path observers.
+There is increasing need for application endpoints to exchange rich information with devices in the network and secure that information from on-path observers.
+This document presents some current problems and the broad strokes of potential solutions.

 --- middle